top of page

 Want to learn more or get support?

-Chat with Lauren: lauren.edward@sau100.nh.gov
+💬 Lauren: lauren.edward@sau100.nh.gov

 Salamander Scientists

-red efts into a citizen science project!
+Leslie Connolly's kindergarterners turned thier passion for red efts into a citizen science project!

 Want to learn more or get support?

-Chat with Leslie: leslieconnolly@hanovernorwichschools.org
+💬 Leslie: leslieconnolly@hanovernorwichschool.org

-Get support from Hannah at VINS: hgelroth@vinsweb.org
+🦉Hannah at VINS: hgelroth@vinsweb.org

-Get support from Jennie at Marsh-Billings-Rockefeller National Historical Park: jennie_friedman@nps.gov
+🌲Jennie at Marsh-Billings-Rockefeller National Historic Park: jennie_friedman@nps.gov

 4th Grade Gardeners